RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-mainnet-wallet-config.md

 We recommend using the [MetaMask web wallet](https://metamask.io/) to connect to Core Mainnet.
 You'll need to install MetaMask and set up your account before you can use it to connect to Core Mainnet.
 You can find MetaMask setup instructions here.

 ## Adding Core Mainnet to MetaMask
-There are multiple ways to add Core Mainnet configurations to your Metamask Wallet, we have listed the most trusted and testest ways below.
+There are multiple ways to add Core Mainnet configurations to your MetaMask Wallet, we have listed the most trusted and testest ways below.

 ### Adding Network Manually
 1. Click on the network selector button (the downward facing arrow next to the current network).
 This will display a list of networks to which you’re already connected.